 More than half of all working Rhode Islanders, are employed by small businesses.
 It is time that we invest in small business, the engine of job creation in our state.

 Everyone has the right to healthy housing they can afford.
 Too many of our neighbors struggle with this challenge every day.

 We must pursue housing for all.
-This means housing for young adults just starting out, housing for young families, housing for those who live alone, and housing accessible to people with disabilities, and housing where seniors can age in place and not leave the neighborhood they call home.
+This means housing for young adults just starting out, housing for young families, housing for those who live alone, housing accessible to people with disabilities, and housing where seniors can age in place and not leave the neighborhood they call home.

 In recent years, Rhode Islanders have enthusiastically supported bond referenda to create more affordable housing through rehabilitation and new construction.
 We need to join other states that have a regular, permanent, reliable, predictable, and sustainable funding stream for affordable housing.